 Often biodiversity is found in hedgerows, around ponds and on back lanes – not necessarily in the middle of a field you are sampling!
-In order to add a new area of the farm you want to record biodiversity in follow this guide.

 It’s up to you which method you choose to record your farm’s biodiversity!
 It can be completely ad hoc – whenever you spot something out on one of your chosen sample fields you can grab your phone and enter what you’ve seen.
 Or, you may choose to set aside some time to do a biodiversity blitz, and enter all the species you’ve seen after following a protocol.